stackql/stackql-registry-docs/docs/google-docs/providers/google/privateca/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-The Certificate Authority Service API Is A Highly-Available, Scalable Service That Enables You To Simplify And Automate The Management Of Private Certificate Authorities (CAs) While Staying In Control Of Your Private Keys.
+The Certificate Authority Service API is a highly-available, scalable service that enables you to simplify and automate the management of private certificate authorities (CAs) while staying in control of your private keys.

 :::info Service Summary